grz0zrg/fas/README.md

 * `./fas --frames_queue_size 3 --sample_rate 48000 --device 2`

 Bit depth is fixed to 32 bits float at the moment.

+### Packaging

+Running `cpack` in the build directory copy shared libraries into the `bin` directory. (note : `libportaudio.so` and many others doesn't seem to be copied so must be copied manually until it is fixed)

+FAS is distributed as an [AppImage](https://appimage.org/) which is a solution to provide single pre-packaged binary file which run easily on any distributions, the command `appimagetool AppDir/` must be used to build an AppImage in either `appimage/jack` directory or `appimage/portaudio`.

+AppImage note : At the moment to successfully build one AppImage two directory (`usr/bin` and `usb/lib`) must be created inside `appimage/jack` and `appimage/portaudio` and the fas binary should be put into each `bin` directory and shared libraries copied by the `cpack` command (and any others missing libraries) should be put into each `lib` directory.

 ## CMake options